10 Serrano Chili Recipes: Easy Cooking Tips, Heat Control & Storage Guide

 • Refrigerator: Store unwashed serranos in a plastic bag in the crisper drawer for up to two weeks.

 • Freezer: Freeze whole, uncut serranos in a zip-top bag for up to six months.
-No need to thaw before use — just chop and toss into soups, stews, or sauces directly from the freezer.
+No need to thaw before use.

-• Oil-packed: Preserve chopped serranos in olive oil with garlic and herbs for a spicy condiment that elevates pasta, bread, or pizza.
+• Oil-packed: Preserve chopped serranos in olive oil with garlic and herbs for pasta or pizza topping.

 dried serrano chilis